-In the course of their professional training, students may experience conflicts with other students, staff, faculty, or site-supervisors.
+During their professional training, students may experience conflicts with other students, staff, faculty, or site-supervisors.
 Some may be misunderstandings that can be resolved through discussion.
 On occasion an unresolved conflict may constitute a grievance or complaint.
-The TAMU Student Rules rules.tamu.edu/studentgrievanceprocedures and specific instances in which a grievance can be filed.
+The TAMU Student Rules Part III delineate student grievance procedures http://student-rules.tamu.edu/studentgrievanceprocedures and specific instances in which a grievance can be filed.
 Consistent with university procedures, the Department of Educational Psychology follows a process applicable to student-staff, student-faculty, and student-site supervisor conflicts.